ChemFuel/ChemFuel.Arellian/README.md

-[TODO Agenda]
+[ToDo Agenda - Long Term]
 1. Draw actual textures : because placeholder textures suck
 2. Issue a balance patch for weapons and armor : are they overpowered? or are they plain garbage?
-3. Reichswehr raid strat : now, come on. the current bullet hell strat works, but clearly I can do better than that.
-4. Need to make portable mortar utility : have fun carrying that on you backs lol
+3. Need to make portable mortar utility : have fun carrying that on you backs lol

+[ToDo Agenda - Implants]
+1. Full Borg Path - Replaces entire body, kinda like Anomaly ghouls, increases defense and offense capabilities, at cost of mental instability.
+Just like cyberpunk
+2. Implant Path - Partial and modular enhancements.
+Less drawback, but less significant changes.